LSJ accepts applications during Autumn, Winter, and Spring quarters. Applications are always due by 4pm on the second

 Please read this whole page carefully before applying to the Law, Societies, and Justice major.
 Click here for a handout with instructions for submitting your application to LSJ via our online application process.
 If you are a transfer student not yet admitted to UW, you should also read the Transferring into LSJ page of our website.

 Prerequisites for the Law, Societies, and Justice major

-To be eligible to apply to the Law, Societies, and Justice major (LSJ), students have to meet the following prerequisite criteria: the minimum grades and the successful completion of prerequisite coursework.
+To be eligible to apply to the Law, Societies, and Justice major (LSJ), students must meet the following prerequisite criteria, including minimum grades and the successful completion of prerequisite coursework.

-Two prerequisite courses also need to be completed and graded before a student’s application can be considered for this major: one class from the University of Washington’s English Composition list and one from the list of LSJ Core Courses (see specifics below).
+Three prerequisite courses also need to be completed and graded before a student’s application can be considered for this major: one class from the University of Washington’s English Composition list and two from the list of LSJ Core Courses (see specifics below).
 Many of these prerequisite courses fill quickly and are very popular, so plan ahead.
 We make every effort to offer each prerequisite course as often as possible.
-If you have questions about prerequisites or difficulty registering, email or visit the Law, Societies, and Justice adviser to discuss options: firstname.lastname@example.org.
+If you have questions about prerequisites or difficulty registering, email or visit Law, Societies & Justice Advising to discuss options: firstname.lastname@example.org.

-Admission decisions will be made on a competitive basis from among those students who meet the minimum requirements.
-Students who have completed the prerequisites and are interested in this field of study are strongly encouraged to apply as soon as they have met the prerequisites.
-Delaying application to the major may make it more difficult to be admitted.
+Admission decisions are made on a competitive basis from among those students who meet the minimum requirements.
+Students who have completed the prerequisites and are interested in this field of study are encouraged to apply in their sophomore or junior year.

 Applications are accepted during Autumn, Winter, and Spring quarters.
 The application deadline is the second Friday of the quarter, at 4PM.
 Admission decisions are made prior to the start of registration for the following quarter.
 Students who have applied prior to Autumn 2017 are eligible to apply to the major up to three times.
 Students who apply for the first time beginning Autumn 2017 or later may only apply to the major twice.